 The most important thing in soil conservation is that the practices are incorporated into the production systems and that, therefore, they are accepted and appropriate by the owners of the land, they are adapted to the social environment, and not the other way around, and they consider the land fitness.
 Without this premise, the only thing that would be achieved is the construction of subsidized and temporary practices.

 Another key element is the strengthening of capacities from the training, education, and communication of management practices and models, which allow the conservation of soils from this perspective of appropriation by the owners of the land, based on a knowledge of the benefits of its conservation.

 Watershed management and soil conservation

 Soil conservation is closely related to land management.
-In a hydrographic basin - defined by its watershed and a single outlet for runoff, a logic of accumulation of impacts from human activities develops, including sediments, pollutants and / or nutrients, along its functional zones, which are mentioned then:
+In a hydrographic basin - defined by its watershed and a single outlet for runoff, a logic of the accumulation of impacts from human activities develops, including sediments, pollutants, and / or nutrients, along its functional zones, which are mentioned then: